Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Discussion

+Using the Bayesian bootstrap or empirical distribution may allow decent estimation of the middle term - but the left and right terms will be estimated as $0$ since $P_v(w)$ allocates no probability mass to unobserved values.
+This is true even if the outcome model is correctly specified.
+This shows how estimates of the average causal effect can be sensitive to the tails of the confounder distribution.
+The HBB shines in these settings by leveraging tail values observed in other strata.
+This allows for better estimation of the right and left terms in the equation above and thus overcomes an important failure-point in the standard bootstrap.

-We emphasize that potential applications of the HBB go beyond estimation of stratum-specific causal effects.
+We emphasize that potential applications of the HBB go beyond estimation of stratum-specific average causal effects.
 For instance, another popular causal estimand is the average treatment effect on the treated (ATT).
 This is defined as the average difference in potential outcomes among those assigned treatment.
 A Standardization-type procedure can be used here as well and requires integrating a regression over the distribution of confounders among the treated, $P(W \mid A=1)$.
 If there are too few treated subjects to get a reliable nonparametric estimate of this distribution, it may be reasonable to borrow covariate information from untreated subjects, $P(W \mid A=0)$, by shrinking towards the marginal via the HBB.

+Computing causal effects within several strata may raise issues of multiplicity.
+In the frequentist framework, this arises in the context of multiple hypothesis testing and is addressed through various corrections to control a family-wise error rate within the set of tests.
+In the Bayesian framework, even though we are not conducting hypothesis tests, multiplicity-type issues may arise when we estimate effects across many strata and run into some strata with much larger estimates due to small sample variability.
+One common Bayesian solution is to use weakly informative null-centered priors on the stratum-specific effects that shrink posterior estimates towards the overall average.
+This penalizes extreme estimates \cite{Gelman2012} in sparse strata.

 Lastly, our discussion of the connection between the HBB and the smoothed bootstrap motivates an extension to a ``smoothed HBB''.
 In Section \ref{sc:limitingcases}, an $HBB(0)$ prior on the mixing distribution corresponds to a smoothed bootstrap within a stratum but prevents borrowing of information.
-We could in principle set $\alpha>0$.
-In this case, the posterior becomes a hierarchical DP mixture of $K_h$ - thus borrowing information across strata while modeling the distribution as a smooth mixture.
-Posterior computation for such a mixture model can be done but is significantly more complicated and requires good default choices of $K_h$, but it may be beneficial to explore in future work.
+In principle setting $\alpha_v>0$ would yield a posterior that is a hierarchical DP mixture of $K_h$ - thus borrowing information across strata while modeling the distribution as a smooth mixture.
+If, for instance, $K_h$ is a Gaussian kernel, we speculate the strength of the shrinkage could be informed by the $L$-$2$ distance in covariate values across strata.
+While such distance-based shrinkage would be appealing, posterior computation would be much more involved - requiring updating the kernel parameters as well as good default choices of $K_h$.
+An advantage of the HBB is that we require no specification of distance metric/kernel and maintain computational ease.
+However, this extension would be interested to pursue in the future.